syncfusion-content/javascript-docs/js/Grid/Editing.md

 Users can start editing by typing into any cell.
 Edited cell will be marked while navigating to next cell or any other row, so that you know which fields or cells has been edited.
 Set [`editMode`](http://help.syncfusion.com/js/api/ejgrid#members:editsettings-editmode "editMode") as `batch` to enable batch editing.

-N> Refer the KB [link](http://www.syncfusion.com/kb/3016/how-to-suppress-grid-confirmation-messages# "link") for “How to suppress grid confirmation messages” in batch mode.
+N> Refer the KB [link](http://www.syncfusion.com/kb/3016/how-to-suppress-grid-confirmation-messages# "link") for "How to suppress grid confirmation messages" in batch mode.

 The following code example describes the above behavior.